lewiskyron/mapreduce-inverted-index/Readme.md

 ❯ curl -X POST http://localhost:5001/scrape
 ```

-3. Runing on PwStern Computers
+### Option 3: Runing on PwStern Computers
-1. ssh into the machine
+- ssh into the machine
-2. cd into `mapreduce-swarm`
+- cd into `mapreduce-swarm`
-3. ls and check the docker-compose.yml file exists
+- ls and check the docker-compose.yml file exists

 if not use vim to create one inside here
 here is the docker-compose.yml file